Khisa-patience/Khisa-patience/README.md

 - 👋 Hi, I’m @Khisa-patience
 - 👀 I’m interested in learning network security
 - 🌱 I’m currently learning web application security
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on creating a complete dynamic website
 - 📫 How to reach me ...

 <!---